Meet Asha Gallacher

 What's a family dog trainer?

 A trainer that understands that every household is different...you may not mind your dog on the sofa, but your best friend wouldn't dream of sharing that space with their pets.
 Either way, Asha can help you achieve your goals with your canine companion.
 She has a keen understanding of what makes dogs so special.
-She makes it her mission in helping you understand your dog through fun and informative obedience and agility classes and in home private training.
+She makes it her mission in helping you understand your dog through fun and informative obedience training that focuses on manners inside and outside the home.

 Asha is an ABC Certified Dog Trainer and a member of the Association of Professional Dog Trainers, an organization dedicated to individual dog trainers who are committed to becoming better trainers through education.